KernelForge.jl

 High-performance, portable GPU primitives for Julia.
 A pure Julia implementation delivering performance competitive with optimized CUDA C++ libraries.

-Luma.jl builds on KernelAbstractions.jl for GPU kernel dispatch.
+KernelForge.jl builds on KernelAbstractions.jl for GPU kernel dispatch.
 However, certain low-level operations—including warp shuffle instructions, vectorized memory access, and memory ordering semantics—are not yet available in KA.jl, so we use KernelIntrinsics.jl for these primitives.
-As KernelIntrinsics.jl currently supports only CUDA, Luma.jl is likewise restricted to CUDA.
+As KernelIntrinsics.jl currently supports only CUDA, KernelForge.jl is likewise restricted to CUDA.
+The core contribution of this package lies in the GPU kernel implementations themselves, designed to be portable once the underlying intrinsics become available on other backends.
+Extending support to AMD and Intel GPUs would primarily require work in KernelIntrinsics.jl, with minimal adaptations in KernelForge.jl.

 A paper describing this work is in preparation.
 If you use this code, please check back for citation details.